inbarhub/DDPM_inversion/README.md

 ## Repository Structure
 ```
-├── SinDDM - training and inference code
-├── clip - clip model code
-├── datasets - the images used in the paper
+├── example_images - folder of input images to be edited
 ├── imgs - images used in this repository readme.md file
-├── results - pre-trained models
-├── text2live_util - code for editing via text, based on text2live code
+├── prompt_to_prompt - p2p code (contains our inversion)
-└── main.py - main python file for initiate model training and for model inference
+├── main_run.py - main python file for running the method
+└── test.yaml - yaml file contains images and prompt to run
 ```

+A folder names 'results' will be automatically created and all the restuls will be saved to this folder, marked with a timestamp.

 ## Usage Examples
 **Note: This is an early code release which provides full functionality, but is not yet fully organized or optimized.
 We will be extensively updating this repository in the coming weeks.**